grpc/grpc.io/content/docs/tutorials/basic/kotlin.md

 ##### Simple RPC

-Calling the simple RPC `GetFeature()` is nearly as straightforward as calling a local method.
+Calling the simple RPC `GetFeature()` is as straightforward as calling a local method.

 ```kotlin
 val request = point(latitude, longitude)
 val feature = stub.getFeature(request)
 ```

-The stub `getFeature()` method executes the corresponding RPC, suspending until the RPC completes.
+The stub method `getFeature()` executes the corresponding RPC, suspending until the RPC completes.
 We want the client to await (or block) until the RPC completes, so we make the stub method call inside a [runBlocking][] coroutine builder.
 We wrap the entire body of the client class's `getFeature()` helper method like this:

 ```kotlin
 fun getFeature(latitude: Int, longitude: Int) = runBlocking {